 One of Scotland’s oldest museums, Perth Museum and Art Gallery has enough treasures under its roof to keep you busy for hours.
 Plus, it’s free, and it’s in the city centre – on George Street – so it’d be rude not to pop in.
 Families are welcome, with plenty of interactive exhibitions and special events.

 2. Walk along the River Tay

 Get back to nature and walk or cycle along the Tay to Luncarty.
 It’s just over six miles leaving from the city centre, so walking will take about three hours.
 There are some prime fishing spots along the river, too, which is famous for Atlantic salmon fishing.
-Just make sure you book a permit online before you go.

 3. Step into The Fergusson Gallery

 Just a short walk out of the city centre along the banks of the Tay is The Fergusson Gallery, housed in a rotunda-shaped former water tower.
 Inside, it’s full of works by Edinburgh-born artist J D Fergusson, as well as those of his lifelong companion, dancer Margaret Morris.
 It’s free to look around, but closed on Mondays and Sundays.

 Book your travel to Perth today using the megabus journey planner.